 Jump to:

 Eggplant’s popularity in South Louisana is seen in many Cajun and Creole dishes.
 An eggplant and shrimp casserole is a no-brainer.
-Sweet Daddy D’s Creole Eggplant Casserole recipe is just one example of the versatility of this vegetable.
-Its creamy texture and delicate flavor go well with other vegetables, meats, and seafood.
+Sweet Daddy D’s Eggplant Casserole with Shrimp recipe is just one example of the versatility of this vegetable (OK, technically a fruit, but who's counting?).
+Its creamy texture and delicate flavor go well with many vegetables, meats, and seafood.

 Here’s What You Need